What is the Pembrokeshire Style?

 No stakes involved

 It's also simply easier and safer to lay a stakeless hedge on a bank.
-I've done both, and I didn't enjoy perching on a bank while hammering in stakes Lengths of wood banged into the ground vertically or at slight angles to provide structure one bit.
-In the modern world of risk assessments, a flying hedge on a bank An earthwork on which a hedge is grown.
-In Pembrokeshire, banks were historically a primary element for marking boundaries. is a lower risk approach.
+I've done both, and there were times that I didn't enjoy perching on a bank while hammering in stakes one bit.
+In the modern world of risk assessments, a flying hedge on a bank is a lower risk approach.

-And finally, why source additional materials if the infrastructure doesn't require them?
+And finally, why source additional materials, increasing the cost and time, if the infrastructure doesn't require them?

 Pembrokeshire style, through my eyes